Yonderland

-Yonderland is a British sitcom television series that was broadcast on Sky 1 from November 2013 to December 2016.
+Yonderland is a British sitcom television series that was broadcast on Sky One from November 2013 to December 2016.
 It was produced by Sioned Wiliam, and was created by, written by and starred the main performers from CBBC's series Horrible Histories.

 Plot

-33-year-old Debbie Maddox (Martha Howe-Douglas) becomes increasingly bored with her life as a suburban stay-at-home mother until an elf (Mathew Baynton) appears from a portal in her cupboard, insisting that she's the "chosen one" destined to save Yonderland.
-Reluctantly, Debbie agrees to meet with the Elders of the realm... only to discover that they've lost the scroll that explains what the chosen one is supposed to do.
+33-year-old Debbie Maddox (Martha Howe-Douglas) becomes increasingly bored with her life as a stay-at-home mother, until Elf (a puppet voiced by Mathew Baynton) appears from a portal in her kitchen cupboard, insisting that she is the "chosen one" destined to save Yonderland - which she can reach through the portal in her cupboard.
+Reluctantly, Debbie agrees, and meets with the Elders of the realm, only to discover that they have lost the scroll that explains what the chosen one is supposed to do.
 As it turns out, Yonderland is a silly, magical place, threatened by the evil Negatus (Simon Farnaby).
-It will take all of Debbie's resources to complete each week's quest in time to pick up her children from school.
+It will take all of Debbie's resources to complete each week's quest in time to pick up her children from school - and to find out the secrets of the realm to save Yonderland.

 Cast

 Most of the cast play multiple roles, both physical performances and voices of puppet characters.
+The list below is by no means conclusive, but nevertheless lists many of the characters the cast portray.
 The main cast are as follows: